 The DISRUPTIVE form collects data that is geared toward understanding the source of the problem, not simply tracking student misbehavior.
 When students display DISRUPTIVE behaviors in the classroom, they are asked to stop acting in that fashion and notified that they and their behavior will be added to the DISRUPTIVE google doc which is monitored by our school counselor.

-If students earn three DISRUPTIVE entries, they also earn a visit with the school counselor and a discipline referral.
+For every three DISRUPTIVE entries, students earn a visit with the school counselor and a level 1 discipline referral to the office.